 Teachers have a responsibility to act responsibly and school districts have the right to set standards, policy and disciplinary action as necessary.

 America already has more citizens locked away in jails and prisons than any other nation on earth, and American prison sentences are the most lengthy of any civilized nation.
+The U.S. has 4% of the world’s population but 33% of the world’s prisoners.
+We imprison ten times more of our citizens than all of Europe.
+Is America really the land of the Free or is it time we look in the mirror and ask ourselves what the hell is going on?

-In theory you have the right to demand a trial before a jury of your peers, but ‘stacking’ makes that right virtually impossible to exercise.
+In theory you have the right to demand a trial before a jury of your peers, but ‘stacking’ makes this right virtually impossible to exercise.
 In addition to the original charge of tax fraud which carries a five year sentence, when all the other charges are stacked on top of it, you’re now facing 400 years in prison.

-Is Brianna Nicole Stanley just an average American girl, like most, having grown up with faces glued to cell phones and other electronic devices, sharing their every thought, fantasy and desire on social media?
+Is Brianna Nicole Stanley just an average American girl, like most, having grown up with faces glued to cell phones and other electronic devices, sharing every thought, fantasy and desire on social media?
 Was the supposed victim really a victim or just another willing participant?

 How many of today’s parents are themselves poorly educated, uninformed, self centered, immature social media junkies and video gaming zombies whose children are essentially forced to raise themselves?